VoronDesign/Voron-Documentation/community/howto/samwiseg0/btt_smart_filament_sensor.md

     M117 Runout Detected!
 ```
 ## NOTE:
 **You will want to ensure that you have good pause and resume macros.
-Your pause macro may need to prime the nozzle slightly so there are no gaps where the printer resumes**
+Your resume macro may need to prime the nozzle slightly so there are no gaps where the printer resumes**